 The sages agree that meditation is the path that leads to absolute reality, but that a scattered mind is sure to cause delays.
 Mantra, they tell us, is the vehicle by which the mind becomes one-pointed and inward and thus reaches the eternal silence that is the source of bliss.

-within.
-Mystics and yogis say that mantra is an eternal friend who accompanies the meditator even after death, lighting the way in the realm where the light of the sun and the moon cannot penetrate.
+To reach the center of consciousness, the yogic scriptures often compared mantra as the bridge between the external world and soul to cross all mire of delusion created by surroundings.
+Mystics and yogis say that mantra is an eternal friend who accompanies the meditator.
+Even after death, lighting the way in the realm where the light of the sun and the moon cannot penetrate.
 According to the more esoteric literature of the yoga tradition, mantra is the essence of guru shakti, the power of the spiritual master.
 In other words, the mantra is itself the guru.
 Mantra, God, guru, and one’s highest self are identical.

 Another aspect of the use of Mantras is known in the Yogic path as Bhakti – Union with God through Love and Devotion.
 Two forms of practice known as Bhakti yoga are Kirtan and Bhajan.
 They are both devotional songs, which include mantras, that are offered to the Deities.
 Some devotees claim this is the highest path, through selfless love and the already connected feeling of oneness with the spirit.
 Clear is, that Bhakti yoga is another path to self-realization, to have an experience of oneness with everything.